efournie/BeeMon/README.md

 In order to be used without a web server in WiFi range, the measured values can also be displayed on a 2x 16 characters LCD screen connected to the ESP8266 via an I2C adapter.

 In normal mode, the system measures the data, sends them to the web server and/or LCD screen and go to deep sleep for 30 minutes.
-A switch controlling a pulldown resistor connected to the D0 and RST pins is present on the schematic.
+While in deep sleep, the LCD screen remains on, which of course will consume current.
+A switch betweek the RST pin and GND is present on the schematic.
 Pushing the switch will wake up the ESP8266 if it is in deep sleep mode and measure and publish the monitored values.

 KiCad schematics and some custom KiCad components are included.